Sand Springs Fire Chief Justin Hall retiring at end of month

 Hall holds an associate of arts degree from Rogers State University and an associate of science degree in fire and emergency services from Tulsa Community College.

-He said in October that he was working to complete a bachelor’s degree in fire administration from Columbia Southern University.
+He said in October that he was working toward a bachelor’s degree in fire administration from Columbia Southern University.

+He said Thursday that he no longer plans to complete that degree as it is not relevant to his plans now.

 Hall said when he was hired as chief that one of his most immediate tasks would be work on the hiring process for the Fire Department, which oversees a roughly 68-square-mile area.